ApoorvSaxena/lozad.js/README.md

 Checkout the [FAQ Wiki](https://github.com/ApoorvSaxena/lozad.js/wiki/Frequently-Asked-Questions) for some common gotchas to be aware of while using **lozad.js**

+## Support Lozad.js

+Lozad.js is completely free and open-source.
+If you find it useful, you can show your support by sharing it in your social network or by simply letting me know how much you 💖 it by tweeting to [@Apoorv_Saxena](https://twitter.com/Apoorv_Saxena).

 ## Contribute

 Interested in contributing features and fixes?